demian-ilnytskyi/portfolio/public/en/liva-clinic.md

 # Solution

 As a freelance developer, I fixed major bugs and optimized the mobile app.
-On the backend (PostgreSQL + Sequelize), I integrated SendGrid for email, Twilio for SMS, Google Maps API for address verification, and AWS for log monitoring.
-Also added Stripe Connect for payments and Agora for video calls.
+On the backend (PostgreSQL + Sequelize), I improve SendGrid for email, Twilio for SMS, Google Maps API for address verification, and AWS for log monitoring.

 ---